bibo242/Blackboard-course-downloader/README.md

 ##  Disclaimer

 This tool is provided for educational and personal use only.
 The user is solely responsible for complying with all terms of service of King Fahd University of Petroleum & Minerals (KFUPM) and Blackboard.
 Your KFUPM credentials are used locally to log into Blackboard and are not stored or transmitted elsewhere.
-Use this tool at your own risk.